kamz8/kayak-map/README.md

 Kayak Map is an interactive web application designed to help users explore and discover kayak trails in various regions.
 Built using **Vue.js (v3)**, **Vuetify**, and **Laravel (v11)**, the application offers a dynamic map interface, detailed trail information, and a seamless user experience for outdoor enthusiasts.
 It integrates geolocation services, trail visualization, and region-based searching, leveraging **OpenStreetMap** and **Overpass API** for geographical data.

+## What We Aim to Achieve

+We are working with a dataset of nearly 200 river trails across Poland.
+These are carefully prepared and verified routes.
+Our goal is to process GPX (GPS Exchange Format) files, allowing us to modify or add new trails based on this data.
+Additionally, we aim to enhance the experience by adding **key informational or warning points** along the trails to inform or alert users about hazardous conditions or helpful locations.

+Our main objectives include:

+- **Gathering comprehensive data** on Polish kayak trails and making it freely available to kayaking enthusiasts in Poland.
+- Providing users with **safe and informed experiences** while exploring the beautiful landscapes of our rivers.
+- **Processing GPX trails** for both modifying existing routes and adding new ones to our growing database.
+- Adding **critical points** to warn users about obstacles, hazards, or other significant markers along their kayaking journey.
+- Developing future **integration with devices** to enhance the kayaking experience, such as GPS trackers or water-level monitoring devices.

+This project aspires to become the most comprehensive and user-friendly resource for exploring Polish rivers by kayak, providing detailed routes and information for outdoor enthusiasts.

 ## Objectives and Key Features

 The main objectives and key aspects of this application are: